 Clock Spring Installation Points

-For safety precautions its best to wait for 5 minutes after disconnecting the battery before removing airbag system components.
+Disconnect the negative battery cable: for safety precautions, it’s best to wait for 5 minutes after disconnecting the battery before removing airbag system components.

 Removing the Steering Angle Sensor

-In somes cases, the steering angle sensor will need to be removed when fitting a new clock spring.
+In some cases, the steering angle sensor will need to be removed when fitting a new clock spring.